100 signatures reached

 Why is this important?

 The Victorian Pride Lobby has been fighting for LGBTIQA+ rights for decades.
 We believe that no worker should face the sack for coming out at work.

 But under current laws there over 200,000 jobs in Australia - including at least 38,564 jobs in Victoria alone - that a worker can be fired from if they come out.
 These include teachers, school staff, doctors and health workers.

 May*, a lesbian woman, was employed by a Christian welfare agency for two years when she was asked to resign after they found out about her relationship with her partner.
 She told the Lobby:

 “I resigned and fell apart after having served that community for years.
 The fall out also meant I had to leave my church community.
 All of this resulted in mental health challenges, isolation, loss of faith, friends, purpose...
 I can’t express the devastating impact being asked to resign due to my sexuality had on my life.
 I lost everything - my vocation, faith, community - and had to rebuild myself from a very broken place.”

 Workers like May deserve job security and fair rights at work.
-Our political leaders must commit to scrapping loopholes in the Fair Work Act to protect workers like May from workplace discrimination.
+Our political leaders must commit to amending the Fair Work Act to protect workers like May from workplace discrimination.